-In my forthcoming book on habits -- the most fascinating subject ever -- I explore the various strategies that we can use to shape our habits.
+In Better Than Before, my book about habits—the most fascinating subject ever—I explore the various strategies that we can use to shape our habits.
 Strategies such as Monitoring, Convenience, the delightful Treats, and the hilarious Loophole-Spotting.

 One effective strategy is the Clean Slate.